usnpeepoo/cmss13-design-docs/xeno/shields.md

 ## Specific changes (preliminary ideas)

-Shields to be removed from all but crusher, rav
+Shields to be removed from all but crusher, rav.
+Remaining shields in any area MUST have audio or visual cues.

 Warden shield - replace with a speed boost / warrior clarity stacks / fire extinguish? -> a buff that helps xenos at the front line, and can help them while they are at full health

 Carrier shield - replace with aoe clarity stacks / a 10s aoe clarity effect / slash damage -> some other kind of buff that makes xenos better offensively

-Vanguard can prob keep shield since it’s just a one free hit mechanic
+Vanguard can prob keep shield since it’s just a one free hit mechanic, but it should also have a slight visual cue, such as a special overlay or something.

-Warrior should prob get like 5 extra armour and not get the health nerf from !2501

 Base Prae shield from spit also needs to be removed, it’s not super significant so maybe just a tiny health buff, but can prob be just fine with no change